najwa12/brain_tumor_classification_cnn/README.md

 ## 🛠️ Techniques and Methodology

 ### 1. **Transfer Learning (TL)**
-   - Transfer learning is a key technique that allows the model to leverage pre-trained knowledge from large datasets (like ImageNet) and fine-tune it for our specific task.
-This significantly reduces the time needed for training and improves accuracy, even when working with smaller datasets.
+   - **Transfer Learning** allows leveraging pre-trained models on large datasets like ImageNet, significantly reducing training time and improving accuracy, even with smaller datasets.
-   - We used **EfficientNetB0**, a highly optimized CNN model known for balancing computational efficiency and accuracy.
+   - In this project, we use **EfficientNetB0**, a highly optimized CNN model pre-trained on ImageNet.
+   - We load the pre-trained weights (`weights='imagenet'`) and exclude the final output layer (`include_top=False`) to tailor the model for brain tumor classification.
+   - Custom layers are added:
+     - **GlobalAveragePooling2D**: Reduces dimensionality while retaining important features.
+     - **Dropout**: Prevents overfitting by omitting neurons during training.
+     - **Dense Layer**: Final output layer with Softmax activation to classify images into tumor categories (glioma, no tumor, meningioma, pituitary).

 ### 2. **Data Augmentation**
    - To artificially increase the size of the training dataset, we applied data augmentation techniques, including rotations, flips, zooms, and translations.
 This helps the model generalize better and reduces overfitting.